rgregg/vessel_view_to_signalk/README.md

 The application integrates with the SignalK API to publish data received from the Vessel View Mobile devices into a Signal K server, which can then send the data to other devices connected to the network.

+** This is a work in progress -- while I have decoded some of the protocol I do not yet have a working implementation **